Oromo Liberation Front: Late 1970s and the 1980s

 Between 1977 and 1978, the war between Somalia and Ethiopia proved to be a double-sided coin to the fortunes of the organization.
-Abandoned weaponry from both armies allowing more recruits to be armed.
+Abandoned weaponry from both armies allowed more recruits to be armed.
 On the other hand, the Ethiopian, Somali and Western Somali Liberation Front forces were all against the OLF and tried their utmost to eliminate the organization.

 In the 1980s, the OLF opened an office in Sudan after its office in Somalia was closed down.
 It was also in that time that mass killings and arrests of Oromos began as a government attempt to curb the OLF's growth, which only served to further the OLF's support amongst Oromos.

 The Oromo Liberation Army at that point had grown from a few hundred to over 10,000 soldiers.
 Despite their numbers, the troops were poorly equipped when compared to the other rebel groups which were operating in Ethiopia at the time, namely the Eritrean People's Liberation Front and the Tigrayan People's Liberation Front.
 The OLA controlled vast areas of land in southern, western and eastern Oromia and offices and military bases were set up in major cities such as Jijiga, Assosa, Dembidollo and Mendi.

 It was also in that decade that the organization and the movement lost many prominent figures such as Muhee Abdo, Saartu Yousef, Kebede Demissie, Baro Tumsa, Juuki Barentoo and hundreds more.
 The military government increased its viciousness against the OLF by burning entire villages, massacring student activists and through mass arrests.
 The OLF leadership was once almost wiped out during an ambush by government troops in which the OLF Secretary General, Galassa Dilbo, was almost killed.